Executive Committee Bios

 Kris Cheng is the Editorial Director of Hong Kong Free Press.
 He is a Hong Kong journalist with an interest in local politics.
 His work has been featured in Washington Post, Public Radio International, Hong Kong Economic Times and others.
 He has a degree in Sociology from the Chinese University of Hong Kong.

 Publicity Subcommittee Chair

-Tammy Ho Lai-Ming is a poet, editor, academic and translator.
-She is the founding co-editor of Asian Cha, the first online literary journal based in Hong Kong, and is an editor of the academic journal, Victorian Network.
+Tammy Lai-Ming Ho is a poet, editor, academic and translator.
+She is the founding co-editor of Cha: An Asian Literary Journal, the first online literary journal based in Hong Kong, and is an editor of the academic journals Victorian Network and Hong Kong Studies (Chinese University Press).
 She is currently an assistant professor in the Department of English at Hong Kong Baptist University where she teaches fiction, poetics and modern drama.
 In 2016, she received the Hong Kong Young Artist Award presented by the Hong Kong Arts Development Council.
 Her first collection of poetry is entitled Hula Hooping.